7 Reasons Why Google Chrome, the New Google Browser is a Bad Idea

 Google Chrome is a bad idea for many reasons, at least 7:

-- Proprietary: If you think the Microsoft monopoly sucks don’t you think that a Google monopoly does suck as well?
+- Proprietary: In case you think the Microsoft monopoly sucks don’t you think that a Google monopoly does suck as well?
 It might be partly open source, but Google Chrome won’t be another Firefox, you can bet.
 Google is the Microsoft of the Web.
 It won’t be friendly forever.
 Just ask the Chinese.

 - Web Standards: Do you really expect Google and Microsoft to implement the same Web Standards?
-No way, they will attempt to push their own ways of interpreting them, both will differ.
+No way, they attempt to push their own ways of interpreting them, both will differ.
 We’ll end up with web apps or even websites working just on one of them.

 - Firefox: The guy who built Firefox now works with Google or for both FF and Google.
 Do you really think this will go forever and Google will support it’s own free and non-profit open source competition?

 - Search: No other search engine will be able to succeed in future.
-Google will just like Microsoft bundle the browser with the search engine so that any new search engine that comes up in future will face an unsurmountable disadvantage: It won’t be able to gain market share without owning a browser.
+Google will just like Microsoft bundle the browser with the search engine so that any new search engine that comes up in future will face an insurmountable disadvantage: It won’t be able to gain market share without owning a browser.